 The Lorraine Hotel is now the location of the National Civil Rights museum.

 Fifty-plus years later, we are still waiting to see what will become of King’s dreams.
 If you began this plan at the beginning of the year, then a week ago today we observed Martin Luther King’s birthday.
-In my home state of Alabama, there are still those who observe Robert E Lee’s birthday on the same day.
-I know someone who works for a Christian organization.
-Last week, she heard one of her coworkers say, “Personally, I would much rather remember Robert E Lee’s birthday than Martin Luther King’s.”
+In my home state, the day is a holiday for schools and state employees, but on the state calendar it is listed as Martin Luther King / Robert E Lee’s birthday. there are still those who observe Robert E Lee’s birthday on the same day.
+Once I know someone who works for a Christian organization say, “Personally, I would much rather remember Robert E Lee’s birthday than Martin Luther King’s.”
 I’m not sure what she meant by that.
 Not sure I want to know.

 There are those who complain about how much we make heroes out of flawed people.
 They mention allegations of Dr King’s infidelity.
-It’s strange to me that I was having that conversation with someone a couple of days ago who is doing the same reading plan I am.
-Which means we’ve both spent our quiet time reading stories of Abraham, Isaac, Sarah, Jacob, Rachel— deeply flawed individuals that we still name our kids after.
+It’s strange to me that I had that conversation with someone last year who was doing this same reading plan.
+Which means we had both spent our quiet time reading stories of Abraham, Isaac, Sarah, Jacob, Rachel— deeply flawed individuals that we still name our kids after.

 On the other hand, we also make villains out of decent people whose biggest flaw was that they were a product of the times in which they lived.
 There were people who framed the Constitution, fought bravely and honorably in war, advanced science and medicine, and even preached convicting sermons, who nevertheless could not escape the prejudices of their paradigm.

 If the Bible teaches us anything, it’s that God uses adulterers, cheaters, drunks, liars, doubters, harlots, zealots, killers, bigots, racists, and thieves to accomplish his purposes.